1995 CFL season: The Grey Cup

 The city of Regina played host to the Grey Cup game for the first time.
-In the game, viewers at home and at Taylor Field witnessed the Baltimore Stallions defeat the Calgary Stampeders, 37–20, becoming the first (and only) American team to win the Grey Cup.
+In the game, viewers at home and at Taylor Field witnessed the Baltimore Stallions defeat the Calgary Stampeders, 37–20, becoming the first (and only) U.S.-based team to win the Grey Cup.

 Regular season standings

-Final regular season standings

-Note: GP = Games Played, W = Wins, L = Losses, T = Ties, PF = Points For, PA = Points Against, Pts = Points.
-Teams in bold qualified for the playoffs.

 Grey Cup playoffs

 The Baltimore Stallions were the 1995 Grey Cup champions, defeating the Calgary Stampeders 37–20 at Regina's Taylor Field.
-The Stallions became the only American team to win the Grey Cup.
+The Stallions became the only U.S.-based team to win the Grey Cup.
 The Stallions' Tracy Ham (QB) was named the Grey Cup's Most Valuable Player and the Stampeders' Dave Sapunjis (SB) was the Grey Cup's Most Valuable Canadian.